YilinLiu97/Non-local-Network/README.md

 # Non-local-Network
-Reimplementation of the paper "Non-local Neural Networks"
+Reimplementation of the paper "Non-local Neural Networks".